ncuskey/silver-umbrella/README.md

 3. GrammarBot provides professional spell checking and grammar analysis via API
 4. Grammar checking runs automatically as you type (debounced)
 5. Review the 6 key metrics in the right column grid
-6. Check infractions and suggestions (always visible) - now pure GrammarBot
+6. Check infractions and suggestions (always visible) - driven purely by GrammarBot (no local heuristics)
 7. Use interactive overrides to adjust scoring as needed (click words for WSC, click carets for CWS)
-8. Toggle capitalization fixes display as needed
+8. Capitalization issues are treated as errors (red) but the original word casing is preserved in the bubble; punctuation suggestions appear as grouped `^ . ^`
 9. View GrammarBot correction preview for sanity checking

 ### Spelling Tab